-After a whole lot of planning and plenty of stressful moments (what's the Christening planning equivelant of a Bridezilla?
-Yeah, that was me!) we finally managed to get everything sorted and pull off another pretty lovely Christening, and I'm pretty sure that Little L very much enjoyed herself too.
+After a whole lot of planning and plenty of stressful moments (what's the Christening planning equivalant of a Bridezilla?
+Yeah, that was me!) we finally managed to get everything sorted and pull off another pretty lovely Christening, and I'm pretty sure that Pickle very much enjoyed herself too.

 Getting the place set up all nice was not the end of it though, we also dressed up, all of us in beautiful new outfits.
 John looked suarve in his new TU suit from Sainsbury's (you'd never know it was a budget option would you?!) and of course I had to look my best, so I slipped into a gorgeous dress from the Quiz sale.

 We had some amazing people involved in making the day perfect.
 From John's mum who ran the service, and Reverend Andrew Reed who did the Christening, my lovely dad who took the "official" photos (and also runs Paul Earle Photography), my Uncle Pete who played the piano fabulously to accompany our chosen hymns and of course my brother Samuel and friend Filipa from Gourmet Mum who did the Bible readings for us.

 Last but most definitelt not least, we had yet another amazing cake.
 John's 'Aunty' Janet made both our wedding cake and Squidgy's Christening cake, so we were so glad when she agreed to make one for Little L too.
 With the gorgeous booties and book as keepsakes for after and the most >lush< Victoria sponge as the filling beneath the icing, we couldn't have asked for a better finishing touch to the day.